 How will the FSHS’s mental health services be arranged during the epidemic?

 Mental health services will continue during the epidemic, both at the FSHS and elsewhere.
 Mental health services must change now that we are trying to work remotely as much as possible.
-For more information, visit the FSHS website or contact your local health service unit.
+For more information, visit the FSHS website or contact us through our national service numbers.